Dheeraj-sky/Ecommerce/README.md

 - **Product Catalog**: Display a wide range of products with details and images.
 - **Shopping Cart**: Add and manage products in the cart before proceeding to checkout.
 - **Checkout Process**: Streamlined checkout with billing and shipping information.
-- **Payment Integration**: Integrate with popular payment gateways for online payments.
-- **Order Management**: Track and manage orders for both customers and administrators.
-- **Admin Panel**: An admin dashboard for managing products, categories, and orders.
-- **Search Functionality**: Search products using keywords.
 - **Responsive Design**: A responsive user interface that works well on both desktop and mobile devices.

 ## Prerequisites